momentum-mod/docs/content/docs/guide/map_submission/review_checklist.md

 - [ ] (Optional) Stages and bonuses should have names where appropriate to make them easier to identify
 - [ ] (Surf only) Limit ground speed option should be enabled unless you are supposed to bhop in start zones
 - [ ] (Surf only) Carefully review intended bhop platforms and add allow bhop triggers if needed
   - Sometimes allow bhop zones are needed for stage end platforms.
-Use `mom_bhop_area_debug 1` to check geometry.
+Use `mom_bhop_area_debug 1` to check the geometry.
-  - Review WR video for spine bhops or other intended bhop skips
+  - Review WR video for ramp spine bhops or other intended bhop skips

 # Step 2: Review in-game entities with entity tools